Last Updated on 29 November 2025 by Cycloscope

 Brighton

 Brighton is a lovely city, just one hour away from London.
-It is really worth exploring its city center and the lovely beaches, beware of the huge seagulls though, they are very nasty (and the biggest we’ve ever seen).
+It is really worth exploring its city center and the beautiful beaches, beware of the giant seagulls though, they are very nasty (and the biggest we’ve ever seen).

 A great hike around Brighton is the Seven Sisters Hike.
-If you have one day to spare you should definitely do it, spectacular white sandstone cliffs towering over the blue sea.
+If you have one day to spare, you should definitely do it, with spectacular white sandstone cliffs towering over the blue sea.

 The South Downs Way

-The South Down Way is a 160 km (100 miles) trail connecting Eastbourne (a town along the coast, south of London) with Winchester.
+The South Downs Way is a 160 km (100 miles) trail connecting Eastbourne (a town along the coast, south of London) with Winchester.

-It cuts the steep and gorgeous hills of the South Downs National Park, a protected area of farmed landscape and National Park in southern England.
-The trail is mostly meant for hikers and horse riders, but it is also popular among bikers.
+It cuts through the steep, gorgeous hills of the South Downs National Park, a protected area of farmland and National Park in southern England.
+The trail is primarily for hikers and horse riders, but it is also popular with bikers.

-When we were looking for a route across England and Wales, heading towards Fishguard to cross into Ireland, we found out aboutย Sustrans, a network of cycling and hiking trails that covers most of Great Britain, it is here that we discovered the existence of the South Downs.
+When we were looking for a route across England and Wales, heading towards Fishguard to cross into Ireland, we discovered Sustrans, a network of cycling and hiking trails that covers most of Great Britain.
+It is here that we discovered the South Downs.

 So we leave Brighton and cycle towards the nearest entrance of the trail, Devil’s Dyke; Simon, the designer of our new Stanforth Bikes, rides with us up there.
 It’s already a steep climb out of Brighton, across a wealthy and cozy neighborhood.

-Devil’s Dyke is on a hilltop, from here the trail starts, already with a scenic view.
-The white track cuts the grass-covered hills.
+Devil’s Dyke is on a hilltop; from here, the trail starts, offering a scenic view.
+The white track cuts through the grass-covered hills.
 And it is immediately bumpy.

-We manage to cycle the first three hills, up and down in a steep fashion but not too rough, maybe the first 2 miles or so we almost do not get down the bike (almost).
+We manage to cycle the first three hills, up and down in a steep fashion, but not too rough, maybe the first 2 miles or so, we almost do not get down the bike (nearly).

 Things get rough

-Simon said the first 5 miles are the worst so we are still optimistic, but after climbing up a hill and meeting a peculiar and smelly pig farm, things start to get really nasty.
+Simon said the first 5 miles are the worst, so we are still optimistic, but after climbing a hill and encountering a peculiar, smelly pig farm, things start to get really nasty.

 There isn’t any grassland anymore, just farms and fields all around us, the track gets very narrow and there’s a downhill we can’t help but walk… followed by an equally terrible climb.